huggingface/hub-docs/docs/hub/spaces-dependencies.md

 ## Adding your own dependencies

 If you need other Python packages to run your app, add them to a **requirements.txt** file at the root of the repository.
-The Spaces runtime engine will create a custom environment on-the-fly (you can also add a **pre-requirements.txt** file describing dependencies that will be installed before your main dependencies.
-It can be useful if you need to update pip itself).
+The Spaces runtime engine will create a custom environment on-the-fly.
+You can also add a **pre-requirements.txt** file describing dependencies that will be installed before your main dependencies.
+It can be useful if you need to update pip itself.

 Debian dependencies are also supported.
 Add a **packages.txt** file at the root of your repository, and list all your dependencies in it.
 Each dependency should be on a separate line, and each line will be read and installed by `apt-get install`.